placeholder

 • Deduct your capital gains allowance to get your taxable gain

-As mentioned above, the capital gains tax allowance for 2022/2023 is £12,300.
+As mentioned above, the capital gains tax allowance for the 2024/2025 tax year is £3,000.
 This is the total gain you can make from all your assets or property before you have to pay CGT.
-If you haven’t used any of your CGT allowance on other assets, then you will have £12,300.
+If you haven’t used any of your CGT allowance on other assets, you can use the full £3,000.

 Taxable gain = (total gain - capital gains allowance)